ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "*I* am," he stammers, "I am.
 I'm ashamed of myself.
 Of who I was, that I can't mitigate, or repair the damage I've done.
 I was completely blind, a perfect damn pawn for them.
 I've hurt so many people and I can't help them heal.
 I don't know what to do—"

 "Well first, you could breathe."
-She giggles but her eyes are glazing over, "Seriously, your face is red, Dain; do you need a kiss?"
+She giggles but her eyes are glazing over, "Seriously, your face is red, Dain; do you need another kiss?"

 His head rocks side-to-side; who in their right mind is denying Sloane Mairi a kiss?
+And why do they always make him feel so fucking *alive.*

 Dain sits up on his knees, just enough to press his mouth into hers from beneath her.